Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Computational considerations and extensions

-An appealing feature of {\hierbasis} is that it can be efficiently computed.
-In fact, using the results of \cite{jenatton2010proximal}, {\hierbasis} can be computed via a one-step coordinate descent algorithm.
-We begin by re-writing the optimization problem~\eqref{eqn::hierTrunc}.
-Consider the decomposition $\mathit{\Psi} = UV$ such that $U\in \mathbb{R}^{n\times K}$ and $U^T U/n = I_{K}$.
-Then, by defining $\wt{\bs{\beta}} = V\bs{\beta}$, the optimization problem $\eqref{eqn::hierbasis}$ can be equivalently written as:
+An appealing feature of our framework is its computational efficiency.
+Problem~\eqref{eqn::hierTrunc} can be solved via a one-step coordinate descent algorithm.
+Using a QR decomposition ${\Psi}_{\K} = UV$ with $U\in \mathbb{R}^{n\times \K}$ and $U^{\top} U/n = I_{\K}$, we can re-write \eqref{eqn::hierTrunc} as